What Are The Symptoms Of Dissociative Amnesia?

 According to the Cleveland Clinic, there are three types of amnesia: localized, selective, and generalized.
 With localized amnesia, a person may not remember an event or time period, while a person with selective amnesia may not remember specific details of events from a specific time period.
 Finally, a person with generalized amnesia may not remember anything about their identify or life history.
 The latter is considered the rarest type of amnesia.

 In some rare cases, a person may also experience something called dissociative fugue.
-With this condition, a person typically loses memory of their sensitive information and ends up fleeing to another location and taking on a new identity.
+With this condition, a person typically experiences memory loss with respect to their personal information and ends up fleeing to another location and taking on a new identity.

 Dissociative amnesia may occur along with personality disorders.
 Those with personality disorders may have experienced past trauma that has manifested in their disorders.
 There are other reasons for personality disorders, but trauma is thought to be a common trigger.
 Trauma is also believed to be a common trigger for dissociative amnesia.
 Only a licensed psychiatrist or psychologist can properly work through the symptoms and accurately diagnose dissociative amnesia.